ealpha072/tip-calculator/README.md

 # tip-calculator
-Thsi simple calculator is used to calculate the amount of tip that should be paid after considering things such as quality of service.
+This simple calculator is used to calculate the amount of tip that should be paid after considering things such as quality of service and start rating